mazdak186/mazdakportfolio/_posts/2019-04-20-Auto-Google-Scheduler.md

 ```

 Next we must handle the authentication flow.
 This is taken from Google's own [quickstart guide](https://developers.google.com/gmail/api/quickstart/python).
+It's a good idea to enable the Gmail API for your Cloud Platform project at this point as well.
+Since we will also be using the Google Calendar API, you should also enable that for the same project as well.
+The two .json files you download from each API should be put into the working directory of this script.

 ```python
 # If modifying these scopes, delete the file token.pickle.